RedHatEdge/sps-2025/README.md

 An example kickstart file is available in the [kickstarts](kickstarts/) directory.

 *You would need to install `skopeo` and `mkksiso` to run the script*
-*Make sure to select the drive in the kickstart which has the most disk space, since it is going to allocate all OCP4 mirrored images*
+*Make sure to select the drive in the kickstart which is smaller, since the other one is going to be used to mirror OCP4 images*

 Example script run:
 ```bash